saphanaacademy/powerweek2018/Exercise_08/Exercise_08.md

 	cf -v
 	```

 	You should get a version equal or greater to the one showed in the picture.
-If not, you need to install the latest CF CLI as explained in the prerequisites to this workshop
+If not, you need to install it via [here](https://github.com/cloudfoundry/cli#downloads)
 	![](images/40.png)

 1. Now, login to SAP Cloud Platform cloud foundry environment with the command